England: Southgate to take blame as England falter in final

 Three Lions fail to bring it home

-They then sat back and allowed Italy back into the game, as Southgate failed to used his incredibly strong bench and the Three Lions dropped deeper and deeper and Leonardo Bonucci (who screamed ‘it’s coming to Rome’ at the final whistle) equalized in the second half and Italy looked the more likely to win in regulation.
+They then sat back and allowed Italy back into it, as Southgate failed to used his incredibly strong bench and the Three Lions dropped deeper and deeper and Leonardo Bonucci (who screamed ‘it’s coming to Rome’ at the final whistle) equalized in the second half and Italy looked the more likely to win in regulation with 20 attempts and 62 percent of possession.

 [ MORE: English FA condemns racist abuse sent to England players ]